 I believe in God’s love and in God’s justice.
 I believe that Jesus demonstrated the sacrificial love of God and that he talked of coming judgement.
 And instead of erring on one side or the other, I think we need to “live in the mystery” of all of that as Ron Dart says at one point in the film.

 Hellbound? is a thought-provoking documentary and a good discussion starter.
-I wonder, who is the audience for this film? (there were only 10 people in the theatre when I was there).
-Since there were very few women and people of colour in the film, does the debate about hell mainly concern those who are white and male?
-Where were the [biblical] scholars?
-There were many church leaders among the interviewees, and I saw John Stackhouse Jr. and Mark Noll in the credits, but there seemed to be few biblical scholars [compared to the theologians and others] on screen.
-Would [even more attention to the biblical texts] have added more depth, or somehow made the film less accessible to a general audience? [added for clarity, please see the comments below]
+I wonder though, who is the audience for this film?
+There were only 10 people in the theatre when I was there.
+And since there were very few women and people of colour in the film, does the debate about hell mainly concern those who are white and male?
+Where were the biblical scholars?
+There were many church leaders among the interviewees, and I saw John Stackhouse Jr. and Mark Noll in the credits, but there seemed to be fewer biblical scholars compared to the theologians and others on screen.
+Would even more attention to the biblical texts have added more depth, or somehow made the film less accessible to a general audience?

 I wonder too, How does a Christian documentary open at a theatre like the Langley Colossus which is also showing The Bourne Legacy and Sinister?
 Has anyone walked out of the theatre when they realized that Hellbound? was a documentary instead of a thriller?

-Hellbound? is currently in theatres, so you still have a chance to see it or see it again.
-If you go, can you let me know, I thought I saw a shot of the interior of First Baptist Church in downtown Vancouver–is that right?
-And when you see the pastor who was dismissed from his church for questioning the existence of hell, is he holding a copy of Common Prayer: A Liturgy for Ordinary Radicals? (at least it looks like the book I have) Otherwise, I’ll just wait for the dvd and check it out for myself!
+If you’ve seen Hellbound?, can you let me know, I thought I saw a shot of the interior of First Baptist Church in downtown Vancouver—is that right?
+And when you see the pastor who was dismissed from his church for questioning the existence of hell, is he holding a copy of Common Prayer: A Liturgy for Ordinary Radicals?
+It looks like my copy of the book!